Janortop5/k8s-automated-dr/infra/README.md

    * Type -> kubernetes
 3. Fill in:

-   * Kubernetes URL (or leave blank if Jenkins runs inside the cluster)
+   * Kubernetes URL <--- Find in kubeconfig generated in ansible directory
    * Attach your credentials
    * Customize pod template if needed
    * Test the connection